neondatabase/website/content/docs/reference/glossary.md

 ### Neon Console

-A browser-based graphical interface for managing Neon Projects and resources.
+A browser-based graphical interface for managing Neon projects and resources.

 ### Neon user

 The user that registers and authenticates with Neon using a GitHub or Google account.
-Once authenticated, a Neon user can create and access Projects, and manage users, databases, and other Project resources.
+Once authenticated, a Neon user can create and access projects, and manage users, databases, and other project resources.

 ### Object storage